AdityaCoppisetti/robotic-arm/journal.md

  for a total of 6 drivers it would cost me - just 432 ruppees , which is really fucking cheap

+ plus i really like the green look , it would look really good with a black pcb